alchemyplatform/aa-sdk/site/packages/aa-core/provider/getEntryPointAddress.md

 If not connected, it fallbacks to the default entry point contract for the chain, unless the optional parameter `entryPointAddress` was given during the initialization as an override.

-Refer to https://docs.alchemy.com/reference/eth-supportedentrypoints for all the supported entrypoints when using Alchemy as your RPC provider.
+Refer to [the reference docs](https://docs.alchemy.com/reference/eth-supportedentrypoints/?a=ak-docs) for all the supported entrypoints when using Alchemy as your RPC provider.

 ## Usage